qcif-training/python-novice-gapminder-spyder/episodes/01-run-quit-spyder.md

 This has several advantages:

--You will become familiar with using an IDE.
+- You will become familiar with using an IDE.
--Tab complete allows you to easily access the names of things you are using and learn more about them.
+- Tab complete allows you to easily access the names of things you are using and learn more about them.
--You will be able to run your code as you create it and see results within the one interface.
+- You will be able to run your code as you create it and see results within the one interface.
 - You will be able to easily run you scripts from the command line after you have finished writing them.

 Each file can contain one or more cells that contain code and comments (documentation).